ioBroker/ioBroker.node-red/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (jwiesel) Added new parameter "httpNodeRoot" as httpRoot has been replaced by httpAdminRoot in version 3.0.0.
+* (Apollon77/mickym2) Adjust description of RBE cases for In-Node to match Filter node

 ### 3.0.1 (2022-03-20)
 * (Bannsaenger) Added option for in Node to choose topic format (MQTT with / or ioBroker with .).
 Default: MQTT